rahil627/my-programming-stuff/langs/programming-languages.md

   - general all-round use, covers most cases
   - haxe always had cross-platform in mind
     - c# took a long long time to reach c# core (previously mono)
-  - most use llvm compiler and are comparable in speed (magnitudes faster than scripting langs), except C#
+  - most use llvm compiler and are comparable in speed (magnitudes faster than scripting langs), except C#/java
   - all use a garbage collector, so C/C++ code will be written seperately and then called
   - **resulting programs more portable/cross-platform due to compiled executable binary**
-  - all are powerful (except go) in features: macros (or C#'s "source generator"), ADTs, etc. metaprogramming, generics
+  - all are powerful in features: macros (or C#'s "source generator"), ADTs, etc. metaprogramming, generics
   - able to contribute to a tiny game-oriented community (haxe, jai) **elixir**
-  - **has the current best scalable web framework: phoenix**
+  - **has the current best scalable and easily-maintainable web framework: phoenix**
     - suitable for both small web apps (roda) and massive web apps (rails)
     - concurrency
     - better written / more manageable once it's big due to functional programming design patterns